imdone/imdone-core/README.md

 &#35;TODO: This is a task
 &#35;TODO:0 This is a task
 &#35;to-do:0 This is a task

+&lt;!--
+&#35;TODO: If you don't want your task to get converted to html in markdown files, put it in a comment.
+You can still add descriptive text, but don't forget to leave a blank line between the description and the comment end tag, or the comment end will become a part of your description.

+ --&gt;
 </pre>
+- Take a look at the source of this README.md.
+You'll probably find a few tasks in comments.

 ### Markdown Style
 <pre>